kylejones200/psis_4700_applied_ai/webslides/topic_AI-Ready-Data.md

 ## Why This Matters

-AI is only as smart as the data it learns from.
+AI is only as smart as the data it learns from
-Most projects fail because the data isn't usable — not because the model is wrong.
+Most projects fail because the data isn't usable — not because the model is wrong
-Good data makes AI possible.
+Good data makes AI possible
 Bad data makes AI dangerous

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.